gluefish/WatiX-cs/WebAppTests/README.md

 		As a tester, I want Excel to execute the test Program Error Handling -
 		As a tester, I want all functions and tests wrapped in try-catch traps, with the error echoed in the output

+###Research

+- [ ] Try to make a DLL of the WebAppUtils, ExcelUtils, and WebPageUtils - executable by an .exe Program.exe
+- 10/1 Built a simple sample dll, executed it from Program.
+- [x] 9/27 Built a compile from command line .exe = see foo.bar
+- [x] 9/28 Built a batch file to compile foo.bar into foobar.exe and execute it
+- [x] 9/28 Executed the compile, executed the result .exe, from the Excel immediate window
+	shell “cmd.exe /k cd “ & thisworkbook.path & “&& foobar.bat”
+(added a System.Console.ReadLine(); to the foo.bar to pause the execution)

+###Comment:
+9/28 - For a csc compile to work - you have to generate the csc code from vs to get all the references.
+This is a huge amount of text - best to put it ina batch file.
+The csc.exe has to be quoted because of the space in "program files".
+Also, at the end, need to add /out:yourappname.exe.
+This solution worked today.
+Test: make a change to the program.cs, run the batch, run the exe, check for change.
+Result: Passed.
+I added a couple of comments output to console, saved program.cs, ran the batch, ran the exe, the resulting console had the comments displayed.
+10/7: Merging all the loose pieces